ashwin975/Azure-Unity-Catalog-Project/README.md

 3. Data Lineage: workflow, downstream and upstream datamovements can be viewed.
 With this we can perform root cause analysis, impact analysis and better manage data requiring regulatory compliance
 4. Data Access Control: Metastore access can be modified as required or as per user level (GRANT and REVOKE statements - SQL, CLI, also using Data Explorer)

-## Tools Used:
+## 🛠️ Tools Used:
- - Programming Language - SQL, PySpark
+ - Programming Language - SQL, PySpark, Python
  - Azure Cloud, Databricks
  - Azure Data lake Gen 2

-## Dataset Used:
+## 🍽️ Dataset Used:
 ERGAST API - Formula 1 Dataset - Drivers and Results JSON files